FIXTradingCommunity/orchestrations/README.md

 [Orchestra schema and sample code](https://github.com/FIXTradingCommunity/fix-orchestra)

+## Updates

+Updated March 2019 to conform to Orchestra Release Candidate 4 schema.

 ## License
-© Copyright 2017 FIX Protocol Limited
+© Copyright 2017-2019 FIX Protocol Limited

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.